Welcome

 Bio

-I am a Research Scientist at the School of Computer Science at Georgia Tech and I am affiliated with the Institute for Information Security & Privacy.
-My supervisor is Dr. Wenke Lee.
+I am a Lecturer at the OMSCS program at Georgia Tech.
 I received the Ph.D. degree in Computer Science at Georgia Tech in 2015.
 My advisor was Dr. Nick Feamster.

 During my Ph.D. degree years I interned at the Cybersecurity Group at Verisign Labs, working with Allison Mankin.
 Prior to joining the Ph.D. program, I received the M.S. degree in Computer Science at Georgia Tech.
 I also hold an M.S. degree in Systems Engineering from Boston University, and a Diploma in Eng. from Industrial Engineering and Management Dept. at Technical University of Crete, Greece.